Skip to content

 1. Your Characters Need Believability

-Your characters, especially your protagonist, need to create a bond or connection with the reader.
-In order to create that connection you will need to care about your characters.
+Your characters, especially your protagonist, need to build a bond with the reader.
+In order to create that bond, you will need to care about your characters.
 If you don’t, you’ll never get a reader to care.
-Make your characters believable and interesting.
+Make your characters believable, relatable, and interesting.

-In addition to this, you need to know your characters and remember their traits, physical characteristics, temperament, and so on.
-I’m sure there are instances, if you’re writing by the seat-of-your-pants rather than from an outline, where your character may do something you didn’t plan, but usually it’s a good idea to know what makes him tick.
+In addition, you will need to know your characters and remember their traits, physical characteristics, temperament, and so on.
+I’m sure there are instances, if you’re writing by the seat-of-your-pants rather than from an outline, where your character may do something you didn’t plan, but usually it’s a good idea to know what makes your character tick.

-Even the choices your protagonist makes will help define him, and create a deeper bond with the reader.
+Even the choices your protagonist makes will help define him and create a deeper bond with the reader.
 Does he take the high road to reach his goals, or does he sneak in under the wire?
-Does he create options to choose from, or is he sweep along by the current of the story, grabbing at lifelines for survival?
+Does he create options to choose from, or is he swept along by the current of the story, grabbing at lifelines for survival?
 Are his choices a struggle?

 You can keep track of your characters’ quirky telltale marks, expressions, behavior patterns, and physical features by noting them on a page as they become unveiled.